billbai0102/Unity3D-Non-Euclidean-Geometry/README.md

 # Unity3D-Non-Euclidean-Geometry
-My implementation of non-euclidean geometry in Unity3D.
-Check out the README!
+My implementation of Non-Euclidean geometry in Unity3D.
+Check out the README!<br>
+I will be releasing a tutorial on [my website](https://billbai0102.github.io "My website :)") sometime soon.

 ![What it looks like](Demo.png)